 1. Make your first tag your target keyword and order the rest by importance.

 YouTube heavily accounts for your video’s first few tags when ranking content in their search results, especially the first tag.
 So make sure your first tag is the exact keyword you want to target.

-2. Use some broad keywords that describe the overarching topic your video falls under as other tags.
+2. For other tags, use some broad keywords that describe the overarching topic your video falls under.

-3. Use some specific keywords that describe the topics you covered in your video as other tags.
+3. Use some specific keywords that describe the topics covered in your video as other tags.